This medium allows for: undoing, editing, palettes, layering, and sharing.

 Drawing is an art form that involves using instruments to create marks on a two-dimensional surface.
 Traditionally, artists used analog media such as pencils, charcoal or ink.
 But nowadays I use a pen display with graphical software.

 I employ layering, and each of my digital artworks is original.
 First I used the raster graphics software MyPaint.
 Since when, I have been using the vector graphics application Inkscape.
-I am a member of two art clubs.
+These are graphic representation techniques.

 Raster graphics